Hotmoka/hotmoka/tutorial/Takamaka.md

 So how do we send money back to `currentInvestor`?
 The solution is to restrict the kind of contracts that can take part in the Ponzi scheme.
-Namely, we limit the game to contracts that implement class `takamaka.lang.PayableContract`, a subclass of `takamaka.lang.Contract` that, yes, does have a `receive()` method.
-This is not really a restriction, since the typical players of our Ponzi contract are externally owned accounts, that are instances of `PayableContract`s.
+Namely, we limit the game to contracts that implement class `io.takamaka.code.lang.PayableContract`, a subclass of `io.takamaka.code.lang.Contract` that, yes, does have a `receive()` method.
+This is not really a restriction, since the typical players of our Ponzi contract are externally owned accounts, that are instances of `PayableContract`.

 Let us hence apply the following small changes to our `SimplePonzi.java` class: